CY-dev/DCGAN-tensorflow/README.md

 1. Download the reduced dataset [here](https://tensorport-public-datasets.s3.amazonaws.com/celebA_small.zip).
 Unzip the downloaded file and `cd` into the directory with the data.
 2. Log into your TensorPort account using `tport login`.
 3. Then create a new dataset with `tport create dataset`.
-Name the dataset `celebA-small`.
+Name the dataset `celeba-small`.
 4. Upload the dataset to your TensorPort account with `git push tensorport master`.

 ### Get the code ready